Cluster API Provider Linode

 └── metadata.yaml

-This can then be used with clusterctl by adding the following to ~/.clusterctl/cluster-api.yaml (assuming the repo exists in the $HOME directory):
+This can then be used with clusterctl by adding the following to ~/.cluster-api/clusterctl.yaml:

 providers: